Nelielsa/Nelly-s-Twitch-Bot/README.md

 > *Some games have a different method of "keypress" which means the bot will not fully work with them, this is being worked on as time goes but please report this in the bug/report section on discord so we know what games and what keys aren't working.*

 > **Why doesn't it work when i redeem channel points or use bits, but the test button works?**
-> This is most likely due to the Access Token not having the needed credentials for your channel, re-watch the tutorial video or go through the README file provided with the download, if this issue still occurs then please post the issue in the bug/report section on discord for further assistance.
+> This is most likely due to the Access Token or Client ID not having the needed credentials for your channel, go through the README here, if this issue still occurs then please post the issue in the bug/report section on discord for further assistance.

 > **My points/bits will not trigger the actions i have put in**
 > Make sure you always save/quicksave your settings before testing as any changes done is not automatically changed.